neonevm/neon-contracts/contracts/token/ERC20ForSpl/README.md

 ## Tests

-### Private keys setup
+### Secret values setup

-Private keys used in tests must be stored in an encrypted keystore file (located at `~/Library/Preferences/hardhat-nodejs/keystore.json` by default on macOS systems) before running tests.
-To do so, run the following commands in the CLI.
-You will be asked to choose a password (which will be used to encrypt provided secrets) and to enter the secret values to be encrypted.
+Secret values (such as private keys) used in tests should be stored using Hardhat's encrypted keystore file (located at `~/Library/Preferences/hardhat-nodejs/keystore.json` by default) before running tests.
+To do so, run the following commands in the CLI:

 ```shell
 npx hardhat keystore set PRIVATE_KEY_OWNER